-Changes in regulation resulting from the shifting expectations of our regulators and the UK's withdrawal from the EU could have a material impact on the Company.
-There is also potential for income, wealth and corporation tax rises needed to restore public finances following the pandemic.
+Changes in regulation resulting from the shifting expectations of our regulators and potential changes in how UK Financial Services are regulated as initiated in the Edinburgh reforms could have a material impact on the Company.
+Within this term there will be a UK general election, which if resulted in a change to the governing political party could result in a change to fiscal policies.
 For example, changes to pension tax relief for high earners and other tax changes affecting customer wealth could impact NCCF and AUM.